bakame-php/http-structured-fields/docs/05-containers.md

 ### Ordered Maps

 The `Dictionary` and `Parameters` are ordered map instances.
-They can be built using their keys with an associative iterable structure as shown below
+They can be built using their names with an associative iterable structure as shown below

 ```php